Add a Custom Module

 Module does not appear in the Apps menu

-- Make sure developer mode is enabled in Odoo (Settings → Activate the developer mode).
+- Make sure developer mode is enabled in Odoo (Settings → Activate the developer mode), then click Update Apps List.

-- Check the deployment logs for any errors related to module loading.
+- Check the deployment (build) logs (open the deployment and click View Logs) for any errors related to module loading or a failed dependency install.

 Submodule directory is empty after deployment

-- Confirm that the submodule repository URL is publicly accessible without authentication.
+- Confirm the submodule repository URL is a public HTTPS URL accessible without authentication.

 - Verify that the